-Senex Energy Limited (Senex; ACN 008 942 827), on behalf of its wholly-owned subsidiary Stuart Petroleum Cooper Basin Gas Pty Ltd (Stuart Petroleum; ACN 130 588 055), proposes to develop the Western Surat Gas Project.
+Senex Energy Limited (Senex; ACN 008 942 827), on behalf of its wholly-owned subsidiary Stuart Petroleum Cooper Basin Gas Pty Ltd (Stuart Petroleum; ACN 130 588 055), proposes to develop the Western Surat Gas Project within an area of approximately 993km2 located approximately 30km northeast of Roma, in southern-central Queensland.
 Senex is an established ASX 200 listed Australian energy company with an operating history spanning 30 years.
 With established oil and gas operations in the South Australia, Senex has recently expanded its existing exploration acreage in the Surat Basin in Queensland and is currently in the planning phase for a greenfield coal seam gas (CSG) project, known as the Western Surat Gas Project.
-The proposed project area includes Authority to Prospect (ATP) 889 (only north of the Warrego Highway), 795 and 767, held in the name of Stuart Petroleum.
+The proposed project area includes authority to prospect (ATP) 889 (only north of the Warrego Highway), 795 and 767, held in the name of Stuart Petroleum.